Lupin3000/Raspberry-PI-Tutorials/RaspberryPI_HTTPSAnalysis.md

 ## Objective

-The aim is to analyze the HTTPS traffic from connected STA's where the `HSTS` web security policy mechanism is not in use.
+The aim is to analyze the HTTPS traffic from connected STA's where for example `HSTS` web security policy mechanism or other protections are not in use.

 ## Install needed and/or optional packages